zhufuyi/sponge_doc/en/learn-about-sponge.md

 > [!tip] In the sponge source code, apart from the `cmd/sponge`, `cmd/protoc-gen-go-gin`, and `cmd/protoc-gen-go-rpc-tmpl` directories, which belong to the code generation tools, all other directories' code is template code.

 If you understand the project code created by sponge, you essentially understand the sponge source code (developing projects makes it easier to comprehend).
 The main areas to focus on in the project code are the `api` and `internal` directories.
 The `api` directory is primarily used to define API interface descriptions, while the `internal` directory is where business logic code is stored.
-The typical workflow when using sponge to develop projects is to "define API interfaces in proto files" -> "write specific logic code in the generated template code."
+The typical workflow when using sponge to develop projects is to "define API interfaces in proto files" -> "write business logic code in the generated template code."
 This process remains consistent for both web and grpc services development.

 > [!tip] If you initially start with a monolithic web service (`⓷Create web service based on protobuf`) and find that your business functionality is growing, it's incredibly convenient to split the complex monolithic web service into grpc service.
 This can be achieved with minimal code rewriting, as web and grpc service share the same set of template code.